Apros7/GrammatikTAK/FineTuneModels/README.md

 - Hard coded to:
   - not guess if comma or "og" right before.
   - guess "infinitiv" if "at" right before.
 - Hard coded improved accuracy with ~.3%.
+Ideally these should be deleted for later models.

 ## Road to 99% Comma Model
 - Multiple epochs?